condwanaland/scrobbler/README.md

 ```
 scrobbler::fetch_tracks(username = "username", out_file = "scrobbles.txt")
 ```
-where username equals your last.fm username to download a txt file called "scrobbles.txt" containing your scrobbles.
-This is quite a slow process (it takes me about 4 mins to download ~10,000 scrobbles) so don't worry if it looks like you're computer is hanging.
+where `username` equals your last.fm username.
+This will download a txt file called "scrobbles.txt" containing your scrobbles.
+This is quite a slow process (it takes me about 4 mins to download ~10,000 scrobbles) so don't worry if it looks like your computer is hanging.

 Once the tracks are downloaded, you can use